dblessing/dblessing.github.io/_posts/2016-02-15-navigating-your-stock-options.md

 enough money or have large investments to trigger AMT.
 If you exercise your shares and aren't careful, you could find yourself triggering AMT.
 Here's how.

-At the time your options are granted the market value and the strike price are the same.
-If the company goes through additional funding rounds, gets acquired, or goes through an IPO the market value of the stock will (probably) increase.
+At the time your options are granted, the market value and the strike price are the same.
+If the company goes through additional funding rounds, gets acquired, or goes through an IPO, the market value of your stock will (hopefully) increase.
 The difference between the new market price and your strike price is called the spread.
 The IRS views this spread as a sort of income, even though you don't receive any money in your pocket as a result.
 Whether this 'income' causes tax